javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/09-call-apply-decorators/article.md

 Let's fix it.

-There's a special built-in function method [func.call(context, ...args)](mdn:js/Function/call) that allows to call a function explicitly setting `this`.
+There's a special built-in function method [func.call(context, ...args)](mdn:js/Function/call) that allows us to call a function explicitly setting `this`.

 The syntax is: